monkeyraptor/math_operation/README.md

 ![UI snapshot](https://jpython27.appspot.com/custom_math_ui.png)

 >The demo uses the [`custom_math_2.js`](https://github.com/monkeyraptor/math_operation/blob/master/demo/custom_math_2.js) (in `demo` folder). ~~The difference is, that one doesn't have `this` keyword.~~ They are the same.

+The difference is on the demo's user interface handler.
+It won't work for input with `-` (dash).

 I'll be adding more of them lator.
 Feel free to add more or fork or whatever.